diplodocuslongus/imu_bmi270_ros2/README.md

 Or enable i2c in raspi-config

 Tip: enable a given i2c bus at run time without changing config.txt.
 There's no specific additional setup for the ic2 bus 1 besides enabling i2c.
-The following enables i2c bus 3 on GPIO pins 22 and 23.
+The following enables i2c bus 3 on GPIO pins 22 and 23 (physical pins #15 and #16, respectively).

     $ sudo dtoverlay i2c3-pi5 pins_22_23

-For now if the bus and addresses of the IMU are hardcoded in the node source code, and need to be adjusted accordingly.
+For now the bus and addresses of the IMU are hardcoded in the node source code, and need to be adjusted accordingly.

 See `i2c_fd_ = open("/dev/i2c-1", O_RDWR); # change e.g. i2c-3`